prvkrishna/altimetrik-login-register/README.md

  4)Used Redux state management to perform authentication of user

  5) After successful login user will be redirected to dashboard, the login user name is visible here
+ 6) npm run build is creating the minified files, for the production deployment

 A basic setup is completed, based on the requirements the application can be enhanced.